ycpcs/cs201-fall2017/assign/assign06.md

 - createIterCountMap:             20%
 - createIterSpectrumMap:          20%
 - createIterColorMap:             20%
-- createIterSpectrumMapTest:      10%
+- createIterSpectrumMapTest:      15%
-- createIterColorMapTest:         10%
+- createIterColorMapTest:         15%
-- colorMappingColorChooserTest:   10%
 - Design, coding style, comments: 10%

 Extra Credit
 -------------------

-For up to 25 points of extra credit, implement an additional color mapping that maps the existing iterCOunts uniformly across the color spectrum.
+For up to 25 points of extra credit, implement an additional color mapping that maps the existing iterCounts uniformly across the color spectrum.
 In other words, rather than distributing them based on their relative size, with larger iterCount entries being allocated a wider region of the color spectrum, allocate the same portion of the spectrum to each existing iterCount in the iterCountMap.

 To get the full credit, you will also have to implement a full set of test cases for each new method that you create.